VickiLanger/OpenGates/site/faq.md

 ---

 # OpenGates FAQ
-We strive to make OpenGates as user-friendly and comprehensive as possible, but sometimes thigns are missed.
-Hopefully this FAQ section helps.
+We strive to make OpenGates as user-friendly and comprehensive as possible, but sometimes things are missed.
+Hopefully, this FAQ section helps.

 ## But you don't have [this very important item]!
 This list is not comprehensive as culture changes and we are all always learning.
 We'd love your help.
 If you'd like to add something to this list, you may:
 - [add the item yourself](https://github.com/VickiLanger/OpenGates/issues/1)
 - [ask us to add the item - leave a comment](https://github.com/VickiLanger/OpenGates/issues/1)
 - send a message to